Skip to content

 Using the ResponseBuilder

-If you need to test a richer response object, e.g. with Steps, you may find it easier to use the ResponseBuilder together with the fake Step helpers:
+If you need to test a richer response object, e.g. with Steps, you may find it easier to use the ResponseBuilder together with the fake Step helpers.
+This is especially useful when you want to test complex streamed responses.

 php